 Is there a protocol prepared in case a person is confirmed with COVID-19 on campus?

 The University operates a Task Force Team to establish a plan should there be a confirmed / suspected case of COVID-19 on campus.
 There are set protocols for when expected symptoms appear, and these are updated real-time.
-This includes, but is not limited to, quarantining of the members who came in contact to partial / full shutdown of the campus.
-If students have any suspected symptoms of COVID-19, they will be transported to a Health Center in their vehicle for diagnosing.
+This includes, but is not limited to, quarantining of the members who came in contact to partial/full shutdown of the campus.
+If students have any suspected symptoms of COVID-19, they should be tested at the nearest time frame possible.

 What happens when you are infected with COVID-19?